How Pet Insurance Works

 How Pet Insurers Calculate Claim Reimbursement

-There are three general methods that pet insurance companies use to process claims and reimbursements for vet bills:
+There are three general methods that pet insurance companies use to process reimbursements for vet bills:

 • Benefit schedule